 A herniated or slipped disc is the most common cause of sciatica, which accounts for more than 90% of cases.
-Disc are the cushioning pads between two vertebrae in the spine.
-Each disc is made up of inner gel-like material (Nucleus pulposus) and outer thick fibrous ring (Annulus).
+The disc is the cushioning pads between two vertebrae in the spine.
+Each disc is made up of inner gel-like material (Nucleus pulposus) and an outer thick fibrous ring (Annulus).
 When the inner nucleus bulges out (herniates) through a weakness in its outer wall and presses on one of the sciatic nerve roots, resulting in sciatica pain.
 Also, recent studies have established that the cause of pain is not only mechanical compression but associated inflammation(swelling) of nerves by the disc material.

 Depending on examination, imaging and other tests might be required, which includes:

 Magnetic resonance imaging (MRI): diagnosis of choice for disc-related pathology